Dry Cleaning (film)

-Dry Cleaning (Nettoyage à sec) is a 1997 French-Spanish drama film directed by Anne Fontaine and written by Fontaine and Gilles Taurand which stars Miou-Miou, Charles Berling, and Stanislas Merhar.
+Dry Cleaning (Nettoyage à sec) is a 1997 drama film directed by Anne Fontaine and written by Fontaine and Gilles Taurand which stars Miou-Miou, Charles Berling, and Stanislas Merhar.
 The film won the Golden Osella for Best Screenplay at the 54th Venice International Film Festival.

+Plot

+Nicole and Jean-Marie Kunstler are a nice, hard working couple who have been married for 15 years.
+They operate a dry cleaning business that keeps them both too busy to change their routine.
+They met a brother-sister drag queen performing team, then their lives completely changed.

 Cast

 Production

 The film is a Cinea, Les Films Alain Sarde and Maestranza Films French-Spanish co-production, with the participation of CNC, and Canal Plus.